Fourier Image Transformer: Methods

 \subsection{Fourier Domain Encodings (FDEs)}

 To compute the Fourier Domain Encoding (FDE) for an image $\bm{x}$, we first take the discrete Fourier transform (DFT), $\bm{X}=\mathcal{F}(\bm{x})$, giving us the complex valued Fourier spectrum $\bm{X}$.
 The DC component of $\bm{X}$ is in its center-most location.
 Concentric rings of Fourier coefficients around the DC component are called Fourier rings.
 More central Fourier rings contain lower frequencies, coefficients further away from the DC component higher ones.
-Since we started with a real-valued image $\bm{x}$, we know that the coefficients to the left of the DC component are redundant to the ones on the right.
-Hence, we drop the left half of $\bm{X}$ and call the remaining half $\bm{X}_h$.
-If one masks all Fourier ring coefficients up to a radius $r$ and then back-transforms the result we receive $\bm{x_{0-r}} = \mathcal{F}^{-1}(\bm{X \odot M_{0-r}})$, with $\bf{M_{0-r}}$ being a circular mask containing $1$ at every location from the DC component up to the Fourier coefficients at distance $r$ and $0$'s beyond that.
-The image $\bm{x_{0-r}}$ is a lower-resolution version of the original image $\bm{x}$, its effective resolution depending on the value of $r$, see Figure~\ref{fig:sres_overview} for an example.
-Hence, if we create a sequence of Fourier coefficients starting from the DC component and followed by an unrolling of (half) Fourier rings from $\bm{X}_h$, we end up with a sequential image representation
+Since we started with a real-valued image $\bm{x}$, we know that the Fourier spectrum is radially symmetric, which allows us to drop half of $\bm{X}$, resulting in $\bm{X}_h$.
+A lower resolution real image $\bm{x_{r}}$ of the original image $\bm{x}$ can be obtained by masking all Fourier coefficients above a given radius $r$ and computing the inverse Fourier transform of the result.
+Effectively the real image resolution depends entirely on the value of $r$, see Figure~\ref{fig:sres_overview} for an example.